fablos/spad/README.md

-# spad
+# SPectral audio-based Anomaly Detection

-Audio-based Anomaly Detection
+Code to be released upon acceptance.